Long Live Courtesy: Die Chivalry Die

 Let's be clear, men do not have a “chivalrous” responsibility to women — only a responsibility to treat everyone, including women, with respect and common courtesy.

-Chivalry was an ancient double-edged sword that provided a social facade of protecting women while keeping them in their proverbial “places.”
-In the days of chivalry (and in today's patriarchal complementarian movement), women had limited protection from the men who claimed to "protect" them.
-It has a modern-day counterpart in the organized crime “protection racket.”
+In the days of chivalry, as in today's patriarchal complementarian movement, women had limited protection from the men who claimed to keep them safe.
+With few variations, it has a modern-day counterpart in the organized crime “protection racket.”

 “Pay (submit to) me (stay in your “place”) and I’ll protect you.”